 - Your business will not implode if you allow other things into your life.

 BUT.
 There is one caveat that I must address.
-This cannot be your excuse to get lazy or put off that project.
+This cannot be your excuse to put off that project.
 You still have to be disciplined and determined.
 You just need to give yourself a break sometimes.

-You just have to be realistic about the hours in your day, the days in your month, the months in your year, and the years in your life.
+You need to be realistic about the hours in your day, the days in your month, the months in your year, and the years in your life.

 Because what will you look back on and want to remember?
-The fact that you answered all your emails within 24 hours or that fact that you spent your life with the people you love while running a business that had a positive impact on the lives of others?
+The fact that you posted on Instagram every single day or that fact that you spent your life with the people you love while running a business that you truly loved building and growing?